qsnjason/qsnjsclient/README.md

 Client Management
 ---

+Instantiation uses the standard drill.

 	var qsn = new QSNClient(config);

-Instantiation uses the standard drill.
+The `connect()` method will start a QSN connection and execute the supplied callback once complete.
+This requires login details provided in `config` via API Key or username/password.
+The client will maintain state as well as manage any reconnections necessary.
+The provided callback will only be called once at startup.

 	qsn.on('login',function(return) {
   if ( return === false ) {